Automate

 Read

-Parsing layer first (Reducto, Google Document AI or Amazon Textract, depending on volume and document type), then an LLM that pulls the structured fields you actually care about.
+Parsing layer first (Reducto, Google Document AI or Amazon Textract, depending on volume and document type), then an LLM that pulls the structured fields you care about.

 Validate